Soda water. Is it soda? Is it water?

 Shopping for soda water has never been easier.
 Both longstanding club soda staples and a slew of new seltzer brands can be found in nearly every grocery store.
 We’ve listed our favorites below, but there are quite a few brands that are so well known you can expect to find them nearly everywhere.

-Here are the ten most popular soda water brands:
+Here are the ten most popular soda water brands for sparkling water drinks:

 - Perrier Mineral Sparkling Water